Some say fruit is “nature’s candy.” It’s sweet but actually carries with it a nutritional value, unlike candy.

 What’s a Better Option?

-Avoid having your kids drink these things before bed as this can become a dental hygiene issue.
 Additionally, if your kids do drink juice, refrain from doing so with a sippy cup.
-UC Davis health warns this can make it easier for children to drink juice throughout the day – leading to increased consumption.
+UC Davis Health warns this can make it easier for children to drink juice throughout the day – leading to increased consumption.